 Centered around a weekly seminar, the cluster has established itself as an intellectual fixture for the presentation and discussion of high-quality academic research on policy relevant issues relating to the global economy and economic development.
 Previous speakers have been drawn from local academic institutions and places like the World Bank, the IMF, the Federal Reserve and the Census Bureau.

-Members: Adam Auerbach, Robert Blecker*, Claire Brunel, Susanna Campbell, Austin Davis, Boris Gershman*, Austin Hart, Jessica Leight*, Gabriel Mathy*, Stefanie Onder, Walter Park*, Stephen Silvia
+Members: Adam Auerbach, Daniel Bernhofen, Robert Blecker*, Claire Brunel, Susanna Campbell, Austin Davis, Boris Gershman*, Austin Hart, John Heath, Jessica Leight*, Gabriel Mathy*, Walter Park*, Jennifer Poole, Stephen Silvia

 The goal of the global health cluster is to provide a locus for those involved in global health research and teaching at SIS.
 For the past two years the cluster has focused on brainstorming (1) how to make global health research at SIS (and AU) more visible to external audiences ranging from potential students to funders to other academics, and relatedly, (2) how to develop a global health certificates at both the undergraduate and graduate level.